MicrosoftDocs/azure-devops-docs/docs/articles/migration-import.md

 ### Generating SAS Key
 A Shared Access Signature ([SAS](https://azure.microsoft.com/documentation/articles/storage-dotnet-shared-access-signature-part-1/)) Key provides delegated access to resources in a storage account.
 This allows you to give Microsoft the lowest level of privilege required to access your data for executing the import.

 The recommended way to generate a SAS Key is the [Microsoft Azure Storage Explorer](https://storageexplorer.com/).
 Storage Explorer allows you to easily create container level SAS Keys.
-This is essential as the Import Service does NOT support account level SAS Keys.
+This is essential as the data migration tool does NOT support account level SAS Keys.

 >**NOTE**: Do NOT generate a SAS Key from the Azure portal.
-Azure portal generated SAS Keys are account scoped and will not work with the Import Service.
+Azure portal generated SAS Keys are account scoped and will not work with the data migration tool.

 After installing Storage Explorer you can complete the following steps to generate a SAS Key: